 Giles heads up content across Parent Zone's platforms and has spent a career in media, across editorial, commercial, marketing and PR content.
 As a dad of two YouTube-loving children, he is excited and cautious about their digital futures.
 He has worked with both Zinedine Zidane and Mr Tumble, is passionate about marine biology (especially nasty things with sharp teeth) and occasionally dresses as a robot, if there is a prize involved.

-Marjun Ziarati, writer
+Marjun Ziarati, senior writer

 Joe Shotbolt, chief financial officer